riya-kumari/Group-9/README.md

   4. Have to run two scripts:

-python3 imageToText.py --image [Add filepath of image here] python3 StatsWindow.py
+python3 imageToText.py --image [Add filepath of image here]

+python3 StatsWindow.py

  ex.
 python3 imageToText.py --image Images/Horsepower_vs_mpg.png

 python3 StatsWindow.py

+Also, because pytesseract isn't 100% accurate, you can check mycsv.csv to see if the values are entered in right.